cf73/ces2021/content/collections/pages/deposits.md

                 text: 'non-refundable '
               -
                 type: text
-                text: "unless the enrolling family has submitted a written, dated, and signed statement withdrawing the student’s enrollment to the Director of Admissions by March 15, 2024.\_The deposit will be credited toward the Student’s tuition obligation for the 2024-25 school year."
+                text: "unless the enrolling family has submitted a written, dated, and signed statement withdrawing the student’s enrollment to the Director of Admissions by March 15, 2025.\_The deposit will be credited toward the Student’s tuition obligation for the 2025-26 school year."
       -
         type: paragraph
     type: text
-    enabled: true
+    enabled: false
   -
     id: OR52n05c
     text: